/** * FAQ Accordion * Handles expand/collapse behavior for FAQ items */

 Why Deputy Is Best for Field and Program Staff

 Shift scheduling and attendance proof are Deputy's core strengths.
-Service nonprofits run on shifts: a shelter overnight, a clinic front desk, a weekend program.
-Managers build schedules and publish them to staff phones, and employees clock in with GPS, facial recognition, or a kiosk that confirms the right person at the right place.
+Service nonprofits run on shifts: a shelter overnight, a clinic front desk, a weekend program, etc. Managers build schedules and publish them to staff's phones, and employees clock in with GPS, facial recognition, or a kiosk that confirms the right person at the right place.
 For a nonprofit with staff rotating through several program sites, that's accountability without hovering.

 Deputy also handles compliance well.
-It can require staff to confirm breaks and meal periods at clock-out, which creates a record that supports federal labor law.
+It may require staff to confirm breaks and meal periods at clock-out, creating a record that supports federal labor law.
 It connects to QuickBooks, ADP, Gusto, Xero, and Square, so approved hours move to payroll cleanly.
 The trade-off is cost and setup: Deputy has no free plan, and time tracking plus scheduling can mean paying for add-ons, so it's better for organizations past the smallest stage.

 Key Features